slatinsky/x86sim/README.md

 Currently opened program is autosaved to `localStorage.autosave` every 2 seconds

 On simulator load, `localStorage.autosave` is checked if exists.
 If exists, it is loaded.
 Else simulator loads default values.

+## Bugs
+- rapidly switching between projects causes autosave to save to the wrong project